 Design and procedure

-We reported the experimental design in Table 5.
-Based on our analysis of the original experiments, we summarized the design as a multiple study design.
-It involved both one-sample experiments and experimental designs.
-The display of scenarios and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics.
-Scenarios were presented in random order and participants were randomly and evenly assigned into different conditions.
-This method was previously tested successfully in many of the replications and extensions conducted by our team, for example a similar replication of an influential review paper by Kahneman and Tversky (1972) (Wan & Feldman, 2021).
+We summarized the experimental designs in Table 5.
+We mapped the designs used in the problems, which included one-sample, between-subject, and within-subject experimental designs.
+We set up all the Problems using Qualtrics.
+Adopting a formatting method that can best reduce participants' cognitive load, we had a total of 18 Qualtrics blocks.
+Participants were randomly assigned to complete 9 of the 18 blocks, in order to address reviewer’s feedback to decrease the length of the survey and the burden on participants.
+The display of Problems and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics.
+Problems were presented in random order and participants were randomly and evenly assigned into different conditions.
+We previously tested this method in many other replications and extensions conducted by our team, for example, a similar replication of an influential review paper by Kahneman and Tversky (1972) (Wan & Feldman, 2021).
+Our findings from projects using a similar design suggest that combining several experiments in a single data collection in random order did not impact likelihood of replication success, and allowed for important additional insights.

-We provided further details in the section “Materials and scales used in the replication + extension experiment” in the supplementary materials.
+We provided further details in the section “Materials and scales used in the replication + extension problems” in the supplementary materials.

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on - https://hku.au1.qualtrics.com/jfe/preview/SV_3POMRveqS86noY6?Q_CHL=preview&Q_SurveyVersionID=current]